juandavidlozano/Homework3_zoomcamp/README.md

 - Big Table
 - Container Registry

+the answer is

+- GCP Bucket

 ## Question 7:
 It is best practice in Big Query to always cluster your data:
 - True
+- False

+the answer is

 - False

 ## (Bonus: Not worth points) Question 8: